 As is often the case in a small town, Poland - Cold Brook doesn't have a public transportation system that people use for their commute.

-The citizens of Poland - Cold Brook are slightly better educated than the national average of 21.84% for all cities and towns, with 24.34% of adults in Poland - Cold Brook having a bachelor's degree or advanced degree.
+The education level of Poland - Cold Brook citizens is a little higher than the average for US cities and towns: 24.34% of adults in Poland - Cold Brook have at least a bachelor's degree.

 The per capita income in Poland - Cold Brook in 2022 was $41,861, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,444 for a family of four.
 However, Poland - Cold Brook contains both very wealthy and poor people as well.